 - These bonds are less risky and more secured but sometimes these bonds cannot be secured and may give a negative impact on the returns of the investors.

-- Another challenge that is very common with these bonds are that the issuer i.e. the government entity are so small that they are unable to repay the amount taken as a loan in the name of these bonds from the investors.
+- Another challenge that is very common with these bonds is that the issuer i.e. the government entity is so small that they are unable to repay the amount taken as a loan in the name of these bonds from the investors.

 Municipal bonds are bonds that are secured and less risky than compared to any other securities.
-These bonds are becoming very popular nowadays and therefore the investors are investing in these types of bonds.
-These bonds are issued by the local authorities and are also tax free in the hands of the investors.
+These bonds are becoming very popular nowadays and therefore investors are investing in these types of bonds.
+These bonds are issued by the local authorities and are also tax-free in the hands of the investors.
 These bonds pay less interest to the investors and thus some class of investors is not interested in investing in such bonds.
-These bonds also provide a long-term investment plan and the interest is due in every 6 months therefore the investor can make all necessary planning for their portfolio.
+These bonds also provide a long-term investment plan and the interest is due every 6 months, therefore, the investor can make all necessary planning for their portfolio.